paulshuker/coppafisher/docs/basic_usage.md

 run_pipeline("/path/to/config.ini")
 ```

-which can then be run from the terminal
+which can then be run from the command line

 ```bash
 python3 coppafish_script_name.py